apache/accumulo-classloaders/modules/local-caching-classloader/README.md

 ```

 The system property `accumulo.classloader.cache.dir` is required to be set to a local directory on the host.
 The
-LocalCachingContextClassLoader creates a directory at this location for each named context.
+LocalCachingContext creates a directory at this location for each named context.
 Each context cache directory
 contains a lock file and a copy of each fetched resource that is named in the context definition file using the format:
 `fileName_checksum`.
 The lock file is used with Java's `FileChannel.tryLock` to enable exclusive access (on supported
 platforms) to the directory from different processes on the same host.